 5. Test for Doneness

-Insert a toothpick or skewer into the center of the loaf.
+Insert a toothpick into the center.
 If it comes out clean or with a few moist crumbs, the bread is done.
-If it comes out with wet batter, bake for 5-10 minutes longer and test again.
+If wet batter sticks, bake for 5–10 more minutes and check again.

 6. Experiment with Add-Ins

-Add chocolate chips, nuts, or dried fruits to the batter for extra flavor and texture.
-Sprinkle toppings like cinnamon sugar or banana slices on top before baking for a decorative touch.
+Mix in chocolate chips, nuts, or dried fruits for extra flavor.
+You can also sprinkle cinnamon sugar or add banana slices on top for a decorative touch.

 7. Use Room Temperature Ingredients

-Let butter, eggs, and other wet ingredients come to room temperature before mixing to ensure smooth batter and even baking.
+Allow butter, eggs, and other wet ingredients to reach room temperature for smooth batter and even baking.

 8. Store and Freeze

-Store banana bread in an airtight container for up to 4 days at room temperature or a week in the fridge.
-Freeze slices individually wrapped in plastic for up to 3 months.
+Keep banana bread fresh by storing it in an airtight container for up to 4 days at room temperature or 1 week in the fridge.
+Freeze individual slices wrapped in plastic for up to 3 months.

 Common Mistakes to Avoid